cristian-sangucho-a/conversational-system-llm/README.md

 ## Usage with Docker

+### Using Local Dockerfile

-To run the project with Docker, follow these steps:
+To run the project with Docker locally, follow these steps:

 1. Build the Docker image: